 I was no different.
 Despite having 17+ years of sales and marketing behind me, it took me awhile to get my feet under me to start my own business, to ignore the people who told me I didn’t know enough about publishing to market books.
-Having two best sellers under my belt helped me change my own mind!
+Having three bestsellers under my belt helped me change my own mind!
 As did having many authors asking to hire me to help them.
 My business almost started by default, to be honest.

 Share what you enjoy, what you are good at, your struggles.
 Be authentically you.
 People respond to that.

-Your author platform, social media and blogging is the best way to build a readership and fan base.
+Your author platform, social media, and blogging are the best way to build a readership and fan base.
 It’s also how you will connect to book bloggers and reviewers, yet I read a lot of writers moaning about how they’re too busy to interact with readers online.

 Um, what?
 Let me get this straight: you want readers to find you, but you don’t want to interact with them.
 You just want to write.
 You want a traditional contract because you think everything will be done for you (not) — I have traditionally published clients right now who hire me to do their social media because their publishing company doesn’t do any of it.

 Here’s the bottom line: publishing companies will look at your manuscript to see if you can write, of course, but they will also look at your ability to bring in readers.
-That’s how I eventually got an agent and signed to a publishing company.
+That’s how I eventually got an agent and signed to a publishing company (and while that was great for awhile, I didn’t make much.
+I’m now back to self-publishing and making more!).
 They will check your social media numbers, website visits and comments, and how you interact with people.
 They want to see your brand, how well you market, and if you can prove that you have reach.

-All this hard work I’ve done the last seven years (since I started blogging), is starting to pay off.
+All this hard work I’ve done the last nine to ten years (since I started blogging), is starting to pay off.

 Have patience, work smart, be realistic, and have a plan.